KDE/plasma-bigscreen/README.md

 A big launcher giving you easy access to any installed apps and skills.
 Controllable via voice or TV remote.

-This project is using various open-source components like Plasma Bigscreen, Mycroft AI and libcec.
+This project is using various open-source components like Plasma Bigscreen and libcec.

-### Voice Control

-Bigscreen supports Mycroft AI, a free and open-source voice assistant that can be run completely decentralized on your own server.

 ### Remote control your TV via CEC